Last updated on March 3, 2023

 Pioneer and Arena: A Love Story

 Pioneer was plagued with a lot of bad luck from its inception.
-What was initially a very hyped format got torn down by a pandemic, lack of bannings, and an egregious combo deck with a monolithic presence that took over the format.
+Initially there was a lack of bannings, and an egregious combo deck with a monolithic presence that took over the format.

 Since then, the format has continued to see its hype dwindle.
-I tried to play some Jund Midrange but the only deck that seemed prevalent was Wilderness Reclamation ported from Standard, which reinforced the idea that Pioneer is the post-Standard sandbox for those who want to reuse those cards.
+Some believe that Pioneer is the post-Standard sandbox for those who want to reuse those cards.

 Gurmag Angler | Illustration by Yw Tang